bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Shower-Thread.md

 - This stuff happened last Tuesday.
 - I usually shower 2-3 times a day, 3 if I've been working out or it's been really hot while I've been at work, I don't like the feeling of being sweaty and sticky.

+### 1252789

+This drags on like a Chechen with its legs blowed off...

+Interest lost.

+### 1252811 (OP)

+\>\>1252789
+well I only had about 5 more posts until the end, but if people are starting to loose interest I guess I could rush the ending.

+### 1252820

+\>\>1252811
+I'm still interested!

+### 1252824

+\>\>1252811
+Yo man, I've been following this thread since the very first post and I have to say I'm still completely enthralled.
+Your writing may not be the most articulate but you're an excellent story teller.
+Fuck the haters and the impatient cunts.
+Take as long as you need, it's not like the majority of the losers on this board have anything else to do.

+Serious props man.

+### 1252828

+\>\>1252811
+no no no no no keep the quality up, I'll gladly wait, I can have \<spoiler\>showers\</spoiler\> in the mean time.

 ### 1240735 (OP)

 \>\>1240663